Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Empirical illustrations

-\paragraph{Results} We generated graphs according to the procedure described above with the expected node degree of 10 and various combinations of $p_0, p_1, p_2$.
+We generated graphs according to the procedure described above with the expected node degree of 10 and various combinations of $p_0, p_1, p_2$.
 Given the class labels, the features are taken from the four largest classes in the \texttt{cora} dataset~\cite{sen2008collective, namata2012query, yang2016revisiting, mccallum2000automating}.
 We use the obtained graphs to train four popular GNN models: \textbf{GCN}~\cite{kipf2016semi}, \textbf{GraphSAGE}~\cite{hamilton2017inductive}, \textbf{GAT}~\cite{velivckovic2017graph}, and \textbf{Graph Transformer (GT)}~\cite{shi2020masked}.
 In total, we run more than 20000 experiments on synthetic datasets for each of the four models.
 A detailed description of data generation, training setup, and hyperparameters used is provided in Appendix~\ref{app:setup}.

 Figure~\ref{fig:graphsage} shows the results for GraphSAGE.
-It can be seen that the performance is much better correlated with $\mathrm{LI}$ than with homophily.
+It can be seen that the performance is much more correlated with $\mathrm{LI}$ than with homophily.
 In particular, when $\mathrm{LI}$ is high, GraphSAGE achieves good performance even on strongly heterophilous graphs with negative homophily.
+We refer to Appendix~\ref{app:synthetic} for additional visualizations.

 The Spearman correlation coefficient between accuracy and $\mathrm{LI}$ is equal to 0.93, while between accuracy and adjusted homophily it equals 0.05.
 For other considered models, the difference in correlation is also significant; see Table~\ref{tab:correlations-sbm}.
+Note that due to the balanced classes and degrees, all homophily measures give the same correlation, so we report only $h_{adj}$.